Blue checking accounts icon

 Getting Payment Protection is a much easier process since there’s no need for approval.
 Plus, the cost is added to your normal monthly loan payments, you’re covered the minute you sign, and you can cancel coverage anytime.

 While younger borrowers might be less likely to think about the need for this coverage, they could have more use for Payment Protection than their older counterparts.
-With longer work lives ahead of younger borrowers, there’s a greater risk of disability interfering with their ability to work.
+With longer work lives ahead of younger borrowers, there’s a greater risk of disruptions interfering with their ability to work.

 This risk is greater than you might think.
-The Centers for Disease Control and Prevention reports that one in four adults in the United States live with a disability.
-As the population increases, so do the chances of young Americans becoming disabled at some point in their lives.
-In short, a younger borrower has a higher chance of disability than of death, so life insurance alone may not provide enough financial security.
+The Centers for Disease Control and Prevention reports that one in four adults in the United States lives with a disability.

 Learn more